rundeck-plugins/powershell-aws-cli-s3-steps/README.md

 # Powershell Aws-Cli-S3 steps
 Plugin to interact with AWS S3.
 This plugin is a Powershell wrapper around AWS S3 CLI to expose subcommands as node steps.
+Download the plugin from release tab

 ## Build

-Run `gradle build` to build the zip file
+Run `./gradlew build` to build the zip file

 ## Install